Modeling and Simulation of Transportation Networks

 Special events include a reception for course participants and faculty on Monday night and a dinner on Thursday evening.
 All evening activities are included in tuition.

 Senior Specialist, Tennessee Valley Authority

 “The MIT short course far exceeded the experience at other classes.
-The environment and instructor skills were excellent.”
+The environment and instructor's skills were excellent.”

 Assistant Professor, University of Delaware

 “In general, the quality level of the instructors made the course.
-To have 5 days of lectures from the academics who are advancing the state of the art instead of talking about the state of the practice was extremely beneficial.”
+To have five days of lectures from the academics who are advancing the state-of-the-art instead of talking about the state-of-the-practice was extremely beneficial.”

 Senior Support Engineer, Citilabs

 “Positive; a unique opportunity to learn from some of the best minds in my field and discuss ideas with peers.”

 “Great overview with specificity of model design, confirmation, calibration, and application.”